YxAc/files_backup/README.md

     # url for collecotr, usually JMX url
     metric_url=/jmx?qry=Hadoop:*

 Note: Some other configurations such as `owl monitor http port` and `opentsdb port` are set in `minos/build/minos_config.py`.
-You can change the default port for port conflicts.
+You can change the default port for avoiding port conflicts.

-### Run Owl
+### Start Owl

     cd minos
-    ./build.sh start owl --local_ip x.x.x.x
+    ./build.sh start owl --local_ip ${your_local_ip}

-When starting owl, the argument `local_ip` is necessary especially you have multiple network cards.
-The `local_ip` will be used for making opentsdb address.
-Actually, if you chose to use a remote mysql server, it also would be used to set access for owl database.

-After starting Owl on the destination machine, you can access the web interface of the Owl.
-For example, suppose the default port is 8088, and the machine's ip is 192.168.1.11, you can access the following URL to view the processes monitored by Owl:
+After starting Owl, you can access the web interface of the Owl.
+For example, if Owl listens on port 8088, and the machine's IP address is 192.168.1.11, you can access the following URL to view the Owl web interface:

     http://192.168.1.11:8088/

-Note: If you want to monitor the quota status, you can start owl with `--quota_updater`.

 ### Stop Owl.

     ./build.sh stop owl

-### Attention

-All the arguments need to specify are required for building the component when you firstly start one.
-After that, there is no longer required whenever you start/stop it.

-### Using a real HBase cluster in Owl

-If you want to use a real hbase cluster, you can build and start owl with `--skip_setup_hbase` to skip setup the default stand-alone hbase.
-Besides, some other work needs to do for deploying your opentsdb.

-#### Create hbase table

-    cd minos/build/download/opentsdb
-    env COMPRESSION=NONE HBASE_HOME=path/to/hbase-cluster ./src/create_table.sh

-In regard to the path to your real hbase-cluster, you can use the Client component to pack a usable package such as:

-    cd minos/client
-    ./deploy.sh pack hbase $hbase_cluster_name

-Then the usable hbase package would be generated at `client/packages/`

-#### Start the opentsdb

-    cd minos/build/download/opentsdb
-    tsdtmp=${TMPDIR-'/tmp'}/tsd
-    mkdir -p "$tsdtmp"
-    nohup ./build/tsdb tsd --port=4242 --staticroot=build/staticroot --cachedir="$tsdtmp" --zkquorum="$your_zookeeper_quorum" --zkbasedir="/hbase/$hbase_cluster_name" 1>opentsdb.out 2>&1 &

-The `zkquorum` is a comma-separated list of hosts serving your zookeeper quorum just like `ip1:port,ip2:port,ip3:port`.

-#### Start opentsdb collector

-    cd minos/config/opentsdb
-    vim metrics_collector_config.py
-    $opentsdb_extra_args = '--zkquorum=xxx --zkbasedir=xxx'
-    cd ../../opentsdb
-    nohup ./collector.sh &

 # FAQ